 Bringing food into an interview is distracting.
 If the interview process is long, perhaps the prospective employer will offer you a drink and snack or even take you to lunch.
 That's fine to accept.

 In fact, if they offer you a beverage, accept a glass of water — sipping it can give you time to slow down and think or to clear your throat.
 Eating at your own leisure, however, can come off as rude to an employer.

-When it comes to interviewing, use your professional instincts, and remember you're always better off playing it safe.
+When it comes to interviewing for a new job position, use your professional instincts and remember you're always better off playing it safe.
 Think about what would impress you (or annoy you) as a hiring manager and let that guide your preparation.
-Your goal is to come off as put together and as professional as possible.
+Your goal is to come off as put together and professional as possible.

-Bring your best self to your next job interview.
+Bring your best self to your next job interview with the help of our career experts.
 Learn more about TopInterview's professional interview-coaching services.

 This article was updated in November 2020 by the original author, Carson Kohler.